UPPMAX/naiss_file_transfer_course/docs/evaluations/20250516/README.md

 You are a good team, as the energies balance out:

 - Richel can have a bit too much energy
-- Björn can come accross as a bit too calm/hesitant
+- Björn can come across as a bit too calm/hesitant

 ### What could be improved?